leverice/leverice-docs/wapi/wapi.rst

 Leverice Web API
 ================

-Activating WebAPI in the Leverice workspace
+Activating Web API in the Leverice workspace
 ########

-Follow this steps to activate WebAPI:
+Follow this steps to activate Web API:

 - Execute the following command in any workspace channel as a Workspace Administrator: /createWapi -botName "Leverice"
-- Copy and save the link from the popup window that appeared on the screen - this is the WebAPI URL to access Leverice API
+- Copy and save the link from the popup window that appeared on the screen - this is the Web API URL to access Leverice API

 What request template to use on the URL
 ################